brainrake/glossary/rip.md

 **Why it's bad:**
 - procedures can have different results when called with the same arguments, depending on the state of the world outside them, making it hard to think about their results
 - procedures can _modify_ the state of the world outside them, making it hard to track the interactions between different parts of a program
+- _any_ part of a program may communicate with the outside world, making it hard to track the interaction between the program and the world
 - the number of times and the order in which code is executed can change the result
-- testing is irritatingly hard, e.g. just to test some networking code, you have to mock (implement part of) the network API and modify your code to work with exchangeable networking components
+- testing is irritatingly hard, e.g. just to test some networking code, you have to implement part of (aka mock) the network API and modify your code to work with exchangeable networking components
 - sometimes testing is impossible, e.g. when you can't modify parts of the system
 - writing concurrent programs is hard and leads to many difficult to track down bugs, see [thread safety](https://en.wikipedia.org/wiki/Thread_safety)